What do I need to apply?

 Do you offer an industry showcase?

 We offer many ways for students to be seen and work with industry professionals.
 We have found this more personable interaction has been more successful for our alumni than a traditional showcase.
 In New York, classes with industry professionals are built into the 5th semester and 3rd year NYU curriculum.
 Additionally, we have an annual Alumni Mixer which features an industry audition panel.
-In LA, the LA Conservatory program culminates in a traditional industry showcase.

 Do you have a description of your Conservatory classes?